Haikal02-alt/Trinity-Linux/README.md

 Trinity Only Have Default Desktop Environment Kde Plasma

-Unlike Triaxis Which It Have Kde Plasma 5.27.12 Trinity Will Have KDE Plasma 6
+Unlike Triaxis Which It Have Kde Plasma 5.27.12 Trinity Will Have KDE Plasma 6 Unlike Triaxis Which It Have Neofetch Trinity Will be Have Fastfetch

+Trinity Doesnt Need Iso Just Like Triaxis You can Configure and build it yourself since its also diy distro but also plug and play distro